 For example, if an employer does not pay an employee, this is a material breach of contract, as the employment agreement is generally made on the basis that the employee carries out their duties and in return the employer makes payment to the employee.
 If the employer breaches this fundamental term then the employee has the right to treat the contract as if the employer has terminated the contract and to resign and claim constructive unfair dismissal (if they have two or more years of continuous service) or to otherwise claim a breach of contract in the civil courts.

-If an employee fundamentally breaches the employment contract, for example by committing gross misconduct (such as theft from the employer) if the employer is sufficiently certain of this and has thoroughly investigated the matter, the employer can dismiss the employee summarily, with no requirement to make a payment in respect of notice, as the employee has broken the contract with their course of conduct.
+If an employee fundamentally breaches the employment contract, for example by committing gross misconduct (such as theft from the employer) and the employer is sufficiently certain of this and has thoroughly investigated the matter, the employer can dismiss the employee with no requirement to make a payment in respect of notice, as the employee has broken the contract with their course of conduct.

-However, a single breach does not normally justify resignation and a claim for constructive dismissal, a formal grievance would be more appropriate in the first instance to resolve the matter.
+However, a single breach does not normally justify resignation and a claim for constructive dismissal.
+A formal grievance would be more appropriate in the first instance to resolve the matter.
 Continued non-payment is likely to be considered a fundamental breach of contract going to the root of the contract and entitling an employee to bring a claim against the employer.

-If there is a term in the employee’s contract of employment stating that an employer can in certain circumstances withhold wages, provided that the circumstances fit with those stated in the employment contract then the employer can withhold wages without breaching the employment contract.
+If there is a term in the employee’s contract of employment stating that an employer can, in certain circumstances, withhold wages, provided that the circumstances fit with those stated in the employment contract then the employer can withhold wages without breaching the employment contract.

 Breaching implied terms of an employment contract

-The difficulty with implied terms is proving that they are terms which have been agreed and incorporated into the contract at the time of the initial employment contract or subsequently by agreement between the parties, as they can be less clear than express written terms.
+The difficulty with implied terms is proving that they are terms which have been agreed and incorporated into the contract at the time of the initial employment contract or subsequently by agreement between the parties.
+They can, of course, be less clear than express written terms.

 Breaching restrictive covenants in an employment contract